Cat attacks are one of the most common causes of bat casualties.

 If a bat has been caught by a cat it will almost certainly be injured.
 Even if you cannot see any obvious injuries there is a great risk of internal infection from the cat's saliva.

-Any bats caught by bats will need the experienced help of a bat carer.
+Any bats caught by cats will need the experienced help of a bat carer.
 Please follow this link for instructions on how to contain the bat and call the Bat Helpline 0845 1300 228.